okcredit/OkLayoutInflater/README.md

 ```

 ### Performance improvement of OkLayoutInflator
 Inflating XML is expensive due to loading the layout into memory and parsing views through reflection.
 It is known that when the main thread performs some time-consuming operations, it may cause the app to freeze.
-The OkLayoutInflator allows you to offload those tasks to background threads.
-Further, it allows you to inflate multiple items in parallel.
+OkLayoutInflator allows you to offload those tasks to background threads with maximum parallelism.
 In Recyclerview, this is particularly useful.
 A systrace slice showing an optimization for the recycler view item can be seen below.

 ![Performance improvement of OkLayoutInflator.](images/oklayout_recyclerview_optimisation.png)